TezDevs/TezDevs/README.md

 A rapid-intel micro-market tool with minimal UI and neon accents.

 ### 🏴 Digital Hooligan HQ
-The central hub of the brand and ecosystem.
+The central hub of the brand and product ecosystem.

 ### 🔬 Hooligan Labs
 An R&D space for experimental ideas and prototypes.